Hurricane Florence proving researchers correct

-Hugo's aftermath caused $9.47 billion in damage with Category 4 with 140 mph winds killing 27 people in South Carolina.

-Here in Jacksonville the highest sustained winds in the state reached only 21 mph With Florence expected to be farther north at landfall compared to Hugo we will have no impacts from this storm locally other than large waves.
+As Hugo approached the coast, Jacksonville had 21 mph sustained winds, the highest in Florida.
+With Florence expected to be farther north at landfall, we will have no impacts from this storm locally other than large waves.

 The fact both Hugo and Florence have rapidly strengthened to Category 4 hurricanes along the eastern seaboard in quiet years has caught the attention of hurricane researcher Jim Kossin.